Nawretard/jekyll-offline/README.md

 This script has been used to create fully-functional offline versions of the [Global Storybooks](https://globalstorybooks.net) websites.

-## Issues

-A lot of code has changed, so maybe the previous issues don't apply anymore.
-If you encounter an issue, create an issue and maybe someone will resolve it !

 ## Contributing

 If you encounter any problems while converting a Jekyll site, please open an issue, ideally with a link to the source code of the website in question.
 PRs are also always welcome!